SvOlli/sorbus/doc/site/jam/meta_mode.md

 on a terminal feature, so if your terminal does not support it, the output will not be restored.

+(Also take note that the firmware is in active developement, so the screenshots used here might not outdated as compared to the code.)

 ![menu](../images/screenshots/menu.png)

 The bottom boxes show some information about the system: